 Utilize real life learning opportunities within the structured community in order to help the youth develop life skills needed for successful Transition to adulthood.

-Assist each Child in a cluster site to develop a budget based upon Child's monthly SAL stipend from the Agency.
-The Contractor shall not spend any of the Child's stipend nor require the Child to use the SAL stipend to pay the Contractor for any living expenses.
+Assist each Child in a cluster site to develop a budget based upon Child's monthly SAL Stipend from the Agency.
+The Contractor shall not spend any of the Child's stipend nor require the Child to use the SAL Stipend to pay the Contractor for any living expenses.
 The Contractor shall:

 Assist the Child to open a savings account in the Child's name that is only accessible with a signature from both the Child and the Contractor's staff designee.

-Receive the monthly SAL stipend on the Child's behalf and develop a budget with the Child based upon the Agency's budget form.
+Receive the monthly SAL Stipend on the Child's behalf and develop a budget with the Child based upon the Agency's budget form.

-Assist the Child to make monthly deposits an amount of the Child's monthly budget into the Child's savings account.
-The amount to be deposited will be specified by the Agency's budget form.
+Provide assistance to the Child to help make monthly deposits into the Child's savings account.
+The amount to be deposited, from the Child’s monthly budget, will be specified by the Agency's budget form.

-Give the Child the remaining SAL stipend not placed in savings for the Child's personal use.
+Give the Child the remaining SAL Stipend not placed in savings for the Child's personal use.

 Reconcile and update the budget monthly with each Child.